 A Flat White– apparently originally from Australia this is a double espresso shot topped with hot milk.

 2. I am not even going to begin to get into iced tea – don’t expect it here and if you do try an order it on a hot day be prepared for the puzzled looks of the wait staff.
 As for sweet tea just don’t go there.
-But I do have to mention Builder’s Tea which is strong, sweet and white just the thing to fuel a hardworking day.
+But I do have to mention Builder’s Tea which is strong, sweet and white and very hot as just the thing to fuel a hardworking day.

 3. Fries and gravy – Both do exist here just not together.
 I have never tried to order a side of gravy it isn’t on most menus but I suspect it would be easy enough and by god the gravy here is damn good – the real made with meat juice stuff.

 4. An egg salad or tuna salad sandwich is not simply a boiled egg or a helping of tuna mashed up with Mayonnaise.
 It is an actual boiled egg sliced with salad, including lettuce, tomato and cucumber for the most part.
 Yes you can buy just a simple salad sandwich as well.
 Oh and they add canned (tinned) sweetcorn to virtually everything here.

 5. When I moved to Canada I dreamed of marrowfat peas but could never find them.
 Here we have marrowfat peas, mushy peas, processed peas, spring peas a plethora of peas.
 Marrowfats are peas left to dry naturally on the vine instead of being harvested early and becoming spring peas.
 They are big fat and mush down perfectly unlike those nasty frozen spring peas which pop in your mouth.
 Mushy peas are simply marrowfat peas with a little sugar and salt added then mashed.
 Processed peas are simply processed by cooking lightly and canning.